josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Page transitions also required enough swimming upstream as to make them not particularly worthwhile.
 And there was more than once that I spent a day or two fighting with NPM and the node\_modules folder, unable to even _run_ the site on my machine.
 (That's more to do with the packages Gridsome relies on than Gridsome itself, but still; the frustration is the same.)

-Another reason: this site, like any side project, is to enjoy.
-This site in particular is the one little corner of the internet that's truly mine, where I can do whatever I want for whatever reason I want.
+Another reason: this site, like any side project, is at least partially for me to enjoy.
+This is the one little corner of the internet that's 100% mine, where I can do whatever I want for whatever reason I want.

 When I was writing this site in Gridsome, my list of Vue projects was fairly small, which made the appeal of having a "Vue garden," let's say, more appealing.
-Now I have [Quina](https://quina.app/) and several others, though, and it doesn't feel like I _need_ a site in Vue anymore—especially since my _job_ isn't in Vue anymore.
+Now I have [Quina](https://quina.app/) and several others, though, and it doesn't feel like I _need_ a site in Vue anymore—especially since my day job isn't Vue-focused anymore.

 Maybe the fact that I've been working professionally with Vue for the last two years is part of it, too.
-I feel I've scratched that itch, for the most part, at least for right now.
 I still love Vue dearly and will almost certainly pick it back up to write a project in Vue 3 one day in the near future.
-But silly as it sounds, for right now: I want a different thing to play with.
-That's just how my brain works (or doesn't, depending on your point of view), and I've found there's no use fighting it.
+But silly as it sounds, for right now: that itch is scratched, and I want a different thing to play with.

 Finally, [TypeScript](https://www.typescriptlang.org) has first-class support in SvelteKit.
 I'm relatively new to TypeScript and have somewhat mixed feelings on it at this scope (I think it mainly shines on larger projects with multiple contributors), but I've been working on involving it more in my workflows to get better at it.
 At this point, close to 100% of this site's JS is typed, so I've given it a good shot at least.